Are Autoimmunity, PTSD, and Addiction Connected?

 Ok, I admit that this would probably never work as a TV show.
 Hopefully, it does demonstrate my point.

 An Autoimmune, Complex Trauma, and/or Addiction diagnosis are all higher in people who have had to adapt to their lives beyond their capacity.
 That is obvious but it profoundly changes the approach a patient or clinician needs to bring to resolving the situation.
 If your diagnosis includes, one, two or all three of these conditions, ask yourself how often you have had to adapt to your life in ways that were too much.
-Or, in ways that left you feeling not enough.

-The Ancestral Autoimmune Protocol is meant for all three conditions and for the underlying root cause.
-Adaptive Overstrain or Adaptive Exhaustion.
 This approach is not a cure-all, it is an opportunity for you to reconnect to your inner resources in as many ways as you are willing to explore.
 This book is not just focused on resolving complex health issues, it is also focused on regaining your birthright of adaptability, all while learning the tools to never get burned out again.

 Leave A Comment